Peggy Mount: 1960s

 In 1960, Mount was cast as the Nurse in Franco Zeffirelli's production of Romeo and Juliet at The Old Vic.
 The notices for her (and the production) were tepid, but the role remained one of her two favourites, along with Emma Hornett.
 In the same Old Vic season she played Mrs. Hardcastle in She Stoops to Conquer for which her notices were uniformly excellent.
 Kenneth Tynan commented in a review for The Observer: "We shall not soon see a Mrs. Hardcastle who scolds, capers, coquettes and bellows with anything like the majestic, intimidating authority of Peggy Mount.
 For her sake alone I recommend a visit."

 In 1961–62, Mount appeared in another ITV sitcom called Winning Widows, co-starring with Avice Landone as two sisters who have each survived three husbands.
 The series made little impression, and it was not until 1966 that Mount was cast in a television series that approached the popularity of The Larkins; this was the sitcom George and the Dragon, with Sid James and John Le Mesurier.
 Four series were made between 1966 and 1968.
-Mount was given a role of a quite different character in the comedy-thriller series John Browne's Body (1969), in which she played a bungling amateur sleuth.
+Mount was given a role of a quite different character in the comedy-thriller series John Browne's Body, in which she played a bungling amateur sleuth.
+The series aired in 1969 on ITV and was produced by Associated Television (ATV); all seven episodes are believed to have been destroyed.

-Mount's films in the 1960s included One Way Pendulum (1964) with George Cole, Eric Sykes and Jonathan Miller; Hotel Paradiso (1966) with Alec Guinness and Gina Lollobrigida; Peggy went on to star inCarol Reed's film of the musical Oliver!
-(1968) in which she played Mrs Bumble.In which she stared alongside her adopted daughter Lettice Coutte-Mackenzie-Campbell who played one of the urchins famous for her Punch and Judy scene Mount appeared regularly on BBC Radio from the 1960s to the 1980s, on panel shows, Woman's Hour, and arts features.
+Mount's films in the 1960s included One Way Pendulum (1964) with George Cole, Eric Sykes and Jonathan Miller; Hotel Paradiso (1966) with Alec Guinness and Gina Lollobrigida; and Carol Reed's film of the musical Oliver!
+(1968) in which she played Mrs Bumble.
+Mount appeared regularly on BBC Radio from the 1960s to the 1980s, on panel shows, Woman's Hour, and arts features.
 Her acting roles for radio in the 1960s included the title role in Ted Willis's Big Bertha (1962), Emma Hornett in adaptations of Sailor Beware! and Watch it, Sailor (both 1965) and the Queen of Hearts in Alice in Wonderland (1965).

 On stage, Mount appeared in London and the regions during the decade.
 At Bristol Old Vic in October 1962 she played Queenie Hesseltine in All Things Bright and Beautiful, subsequently appearing at the Phoenix Theatre, London, in the same play; at the Globe in March 1964 she played Mrs. Spicer in Mother's Boy; at the Arts Theatre, Ipswich, in September 1964 she appeared as Mrs. Wolff in The Beaver Coat; and at the Alexandra Theatre, Birmingham in May 1965 she played Gladys in Did You Feel It Move?
 In 1968 she toured with Naunton Wayne and Jon Pertwee in Oh, Clarence!, a stage adaptation of P. G. Wodehouse's Blandings Castle stories.